About High Point Psychology

 Alex holds a Bachelor of Arts Degree in Sociology and a Master’s in Counselling Psychology.
-Alex has been a Canadian Certified Counsellor (CCC) for 5 years and works as a Family Counsellor in the public sector.
+Alex is a Registered Psychology (RPsych) and he works as a Family Counsellor in the public sector.
 Alex is an Associate Faculty Member at City University of Seattle (Calgary Campus).
 Alex is also a part-time sessional instructor at Bow Valley College and Mount Royal University.

 In his spare time, Alex is an avid marathon runner, scuba diver, and mindfulness meditation practitioner.
 Alex is currently available for appointments throughout the day and evening on

 Monday’s and Tuesday’s.
 Alex is available by either telephone or videoconferencing.
 In-

 person counselling appointments will be available at a future date.

 To see if Alex is the right fit for you or to learn more about the services he offers, please contact him to arrange a 15-minute free consultation by phone at

 Chris is supervised by Mel Sanford, MA, MSc, RPsych (#3546) and Jeff Chang, PhD, RPsych (#1690)

 Chris is committed to creating meaningful therapeutic relationships that support those he works with in achieving the lives that they want.
 Chris believes that our ability to create meaningful connections with ourselves and those around us is central to our wellbeing.
 He looks forward to connecting with you to support you in further embedding wellbeing in your life.
 Chris aims to provide a safer environment where you can explore yourself and your struggles and he can support you in creating the life that you want.
 He believes that no matter how big your struggle feels today, it can be better.
 Chris is committed to ongoing training and uses the latest research to support you in navigating your way toward the life you deserve.